-Email marketing is a fantastic way for businesses to boost their sales and keep their customers up to date on what they're up to.
+Email marketing and digital marketing are fantastic ways for businesses to boost their sales and keep their customers up to date on what they're up to.
 It's fast, it's relatively simple to set up, and it's one of the most cost effective ways to market your business and drive customers to your website.

 That is, if it's done properly.